-McMorris Rodgers, Newhouse only Washington representatives silent on Trump impeachment vote
+Washington GOP Rep. Dan Newhouse to vote yes on impeachment, McMorris Rodgers still silent

-Ten of Washington’s 12 members of Congress, including one Republican, say they will support the impeachment of President Donald Trump on Wednesday, after a mob, incited by Trump, stormed the U.S. Capitol last week, leaving five people dead.
+Eleven of Washington’s 12 members of Congress, including two Republicans, say they will support the impeachment of President Donald Trump on Wednesday, after a mob, incited by Trump, stormed the U.S. Capitol last week, leaving five people dead.

 Rep. Jaime Herrera Beutler, R-Camas, announced late Tuesday that she would vote to impeach Trump.
 She was the fifth congressional Republican to commit to voting for impeachment.
-She joins all nine of her Democratic colleagues in Washington in supporting impeachment.
+And Rep. Dan Newhouse, R-Sunnyside, announced Wednesday he would vote yes.
+They join all nine of her Democratic colleagues in Washington in supporting impeachment.

-Republican Reps.
-Cathy McMorris Rodgers, R-Spokane, and Dan Newhouse, R-Sunnyside, have remained silent on impeachment.
-Both representatives signed on to a legal brief in December seeking to overturn the election results in four states won by President-elect Joe Biden.
+Rep. Cathy McMorris Rodgers, R-Spokane has remained silent on impeachment.
+McMorris Rodgers and Newhouse both signed on to a legal brief in December seeking to overturn the election results in four states won by President-elect Joe Biden, but both voted to certify the election results last week.

+“A vote against this impeachment is a vote to validate the unacceptable violence we witnessed in our nation’s capital,” Newhouse wrote.
+“It is also a vote to condone President Trump’s inaction.
+He did not strongly condemn the attack nor did he call in reinforcements when our officers were overwhelmed.
+Our country needs a leader, and President Trump failed to fulfill his oath of office.”

+Newhouse was the first Republican to speak on the House floor in favor of impeachment.
+He faulted Democrats for not speaking out about things like the clash at the Seattle Police East Precinct last summer, and said “others, including myself, are responsible for not speaking out sooner.”

 Rep. Rick Larsen, D-Everett, said he will vote to impeach President Trump “because he is a clear and present danger to the country.”